Brown-University-Library/OLD-ARCHIVED_easyaccess_project/README.md

 - The main purpose of this code is to merge together two separate projects.

-##### Installation

-(runserver only at moment)

-- create a directory like `easyaccess_stuff`
-- git clone this project in the `stuff` directory, like `easyaccess_project`
-- create a virtual environment at the sibling level of easyaccess_project
-- from the dev-server, get the easyaccess_env_settings.sh file, and update as needed
-- add a `requirements.pth` file to `env/lib/python2.7/site-packages/`, with the path to the `stuff` directory
-    - this is temporary, to allow the temporary bul_link app (for debugging) to work as if it's installed via pip
-- have the env/bin/activate file source the settings file
-- manually create the necessary dbs
-- activate the virtual environment
-- run `python ./manage.py migrate` to populate the tables
-- run `python ./manage.py check` to ensure all is well with the world
-- run `python ./manage.py runserver`

 ##### Acknowledgements

 Not shown in the commit history is the fact that this entire project was implemented by [Ted Lawless](https://github.com/lawlesst) from 2012 through 2015.
 It has made the work of thousands of Brown University students and faculty vastly easier.